On the Identifiability of Tensor Ranks via Prior Predictive Matching

+\begin{remark}[The Tensor Ring Model] A generalization of the TT, known as the Tensor Ring (TR) model, can be formed by starting from the TT and connecting its beginning and end, creating a closed loop with no limitations on the outer rank dimension.
+We prove the identifiability of such TR model, and present its corresponding rank estimation formulas in Appendix ~\ref{app:tensor_ring}. \end{remark}

-We now present a complete, algorithmically specified, robust pipeline for applying the theoretical results of this work.
-It consists of estimating from tensor-data the pure-interaction terms $\{\hat{v}_S\}$ and the estimated mean $\hat{E}[Y]$, to replace them in the specific closed-form expression derived in Section~\ref{sec:rank_identification} for the ranks of each identifiable model.
-Recall that all rank estimation expressions are written as a division, \ie the rank $r_p$ is always calculated via an equation of the $\frac{\text{Num}_p}{\text{Den}_p}$ form, with $\text{Num}_p$ the numerator and $\text{Den}_p$ the denominator, with expressions adjusted for each specific model.
+\Section{The Tensor-Rank Estimation Pipeline} We now present a complete, algorithmically specified, robust pipeline for applying the theoretical results of this work: it consists of estimating from observed tensor-data the pure-interaction terms $\{\hat{v}_S\}$ and the estimated mean $\hat{E}[Y]$, to replace them in the specific closed-form expression derived in Section~\ref{sec:rank_identification} for the ranks of each identifiable model.

+Recall that all rank estimation expressions are written as a division, \ie the rank $r_p$ is always calculated via an equation of the $\frac{\text{Num}_p}{\text{Den}_p}$ form, with $\text{Num}_p$ the numerator and $\text{Den}_p$ the denominator; where expressions are adjusted for each specific model.

 Our tensor-rank estimation procedure is based on (1) computing an unbiased, single-pass estimation of the aforementioned moments; (2) a bootstrap procedure to provide a distribution of empirical (regularized) rank estimates; and (3) a summarization step to yield robust point and uncertainty-aware rank estimates.